UsherShmiel613/Processing_Coding_Intro/08 Making Methods.md

 }
 </code></pre>
 <p>This is much easier to read and understand for us humans.</p>
-<p>We’ll we can!
+<p>Well we can!
 We just need to make our own methods with these names.
 Here is what this program would look like with our code organized into methods.</p>
 <pre><code>int y;
 int speed;